YeeShin504/linear-algebra/docs/Tutorials/Tutorial.md

 ---

 This tutorial covers the core functionalities of the `symbolic.Matrix` class.
+Selected questions and suggested methods to solve them are provided in the [Tutorials](../Tutorials) section.
-For more details on specific functions, you can refer to the [api references](../api/symbolic.md).
+For more details on specific functions, you can refer to the [api references](../api).